AndreaJDS/Andrea-Jiwoong-DevOps-Group7/README.md

 ## ASP.NET MVC Project README
 ### Overview
 This project is built using ASP.NET MVC, a web application framework developed by Microsoft, and C#, a modern, object-oriented programming language.
-The application allows users to [add more details about the project here].
+The application allows users to book a train ticket.

 ### Prerequisites
 .NET Framework 6.0